Community Voices

 “HD is a family disease.
 In addition to those diagnosed, you have generations to come worrying about the future and about their gene status.
 There is an urgency for all of us to have treatment options for HD.”

 In the summer before Sarina began high school, her family moved Joanne into an assisted living facility.
 “Her personality had changed dramatically, and I felt like I no longer knew who she was, especially after they began giving her new medications, which helped her feel calmer but also left in her in a dazed trance sometimes,” said Sarina.
 “She would repeat the same phrases, and she quickly began losing her ability to talk, her last words being my name and my dog’s name.”
-After about a year, her mom needed more care than the assisted living facility could provide, and she moved into a nursing home, where she has resided for the past eight years.
+After about a year, her mom needed more care than the assisted living facility could provide, and she moved into a nursing home, where she resided for eight years.

 Sarina’s sister underwent genetic testing, and discovered she was positive for the mutation, meaning she would develop symptoms of the disease at some point in the future.
 “I realized that HD disease would be a part of my life forever, no matter whether I tested positive or not.”